Support, Networking, and Meet Up Groups

 Date and Time: Varies

-Ages: Parents/Caregivers of children ages 13-30
+Ages: Parents/Caregivers of children ages 13 to 30

 Parenting strategies and mindsets need to adapt if you want your child to be able to maximize their capacity for independence.
 Joyzen uses experiential learning, easily adaptable skills, and emotional intelligence to create community and a collaborative environment between parents, young adults, and support staff.
-This workshop is designed for families with children with I/DD ages 13-30 but is open to anyone caring for a person with IDD.
+This workshop is designed for families with children with I/DD ages 13 to 30 but is open to anyone caring for a person with IDD.
 For more information or to RSVP, contact Sharon Spurlock at 314-817-2222.

 Joyzen Tune Up Group